by Seth Johnson

 Communications advocates recognize that the Internet platform that existed in the United States before 2005 was characterized by a highly competitive market among autonomous Internet providers at the physical layer.
 Bruce Kushnick of The New Networks Institute has long chronicled the developments in communications policy in the United States, and in a recent article on Huffington Post he provides an instructive detailing of the history of Internet and broadband provisioning.
 As of the end of 2000, there were over 9,000 independent ISPs in the field providing access to the Internet to 77.5 million subscribers, and while we can’t measure the demand produced by the Internet platform in terms of the products of the “traditional telecommunications” context, Kushnick shows that this competition at the physical layer was associated with a pronounced growth in deployed phone lines.

-The disappearance of this market was not a case of horizontal integration; it was a regulatory act that in one move eliminated the competition and allowed the US incumbents to claim the physical infrastructure layer and vertically integrate it with their own information services offerings.
+The disappearance of this market was not a case of horizontal or vertical market consolidation by the incumbents; it was a regulatory act that in one move eliminated the competition and allowed the US incumbents to claim the physical infrastructure layer and vertically integrate it with their own information services offerings.

 We will not be able to guard the Internet until policy frameworks are articulated that clearly identify the role of competition at the physical layer in such a way that regulators will clearly understand the importance of the distinction.

 The foremost question that delegates for the US must address regarding international telecommunications in the IP-enabled world is about potential impacts on the dynamism that comes from a real Internet that would be brought by the vertically integrated telecommunications context represented by the US incumbents.
 A vertically integrated market benefits the competitiveness of particular telecommunications providers in certain ways but it works directly against other benefits for the public that are crucial aspects of the Internet platform and the market it creates.